 After a single application of sunscreen, blood concentrations of oxybenzone were more than 180 times the FDA’s level of concern (0.5 ng/mL).
 The oxybenzone level soared to more than 500 times the FDA’s threshold after four days of use as recommended on the sunscreens’ labels.

 Some alarming findings on oxybenzone, a very common sunscreen ingredient

 These chemicals are associated with negative outcomes, but no causation has yet been proven.

 It’s just the case that the suspect substances are present in users’ bodies in levels so elevated as to require much more rigorous research.
 It will take much more research before they can be considered to be anywhere near worthy of a GRASE designation.

 Plus, studies have shown that oxybenzone may affect female breast development, infant birth weight, and adolescent males’ sperm function.

 The FDA’s requests for sunscreen ingredient testing were again ignored

 The FDA gave the sunscreen manufacturers a new deadline of November 2019 to provide more data about the potential threats posed by the active ingredients in their products.

 But that deadline also somehow slipped away.
-And when the Coronavirus Aid, Relief, and Economic Security Act became law last March, language was somehow included that left sunscreen regulations back where they were in 1999.
+And when the Coronavirus Aid, Relief, and Economic Security Act became law in March 2020, language was somehow included that left sunscreen regulations back where they were in 1999.
 That’s equivalent to no regulation at all.